Craft Forward Symposium - Digital Craft presented in hyper mode, but Lost Opportunity

 Really, knitting?
 I have nothing against knitting, but why knitting at the exclusion of all other media.
 Yes, I understand that knitting is the ultimate of D.I.Y. crafts.
 It has low entry costs, needs only two knitting needles as tools, can be learned in about 10 minutes, transports easily, can be picked up and put down at a moment's notice, and can fill hours with repetition.
 There are still more knitting projects to come from Craft Forward.
 Please explain this revival of knitting to me.

 The increasingly available knitting machines add yet another aspect to the making or production with little inspiration or thought, catering merely to utility or immediate gratification.
 Program your images with knitPro, let your body perform like a machine, . . . choose from a menu . . . superficial creativity, superficial making.
 Wow!
 How Craft Forward can we get?

 Another facet that I would like to expound upon is the rising focus on "community" as brought forward in these two lectures (and several other presentations).
 To be perfectly clear, I am a strong advocate for multiple spheres of community and activism, but I am questioning the apparent elevation that "group" making is implied to be superior to "individual" making.
 I have personal experience with both approaches and may explore this concept further in a future post.
 Have you observed this phenomenon?

 Background about the speakers (below).

-Cat Mazza bio is available on the Craft Forward web site.
-Her resume is very impressive.
+Cat Mazza's resume is very impressive and can be found on her website.
 Find more information about knitPro on microRevolt, a web-based project.
 Videos about microRevolt can be found here.

 Here are links to other projects which were mentioned by Sheila Kennedy.